By Howard Scott, Digital Marketing Director At Sequence Digital

 Always have the consumer at the centre of any social media activity, and think as they would.
 Innovation for the sake of innovation, i.e. using social media marketing in order to be an early innovator, impresses no-one but your peers.

 Add value for your consumer, and always think of how they will gain from your activity.
-For example, a Facebook page which offers discounts and information about your product or service is innovative and helpful, and is likely to increase brand you brand awareness virally.
+For example, a Facebook page which offers discounts and information about your product or service is innovative and helpful, and is likely to increase brand awareness virally.

 Be different and do try to make sure that your social media campaign is one that will get people talking,, and one they will remember.
 No matter how simple.